AmiDug/BrazilPipeline/README.md

 ![feature_importance](https://raw.githubusercontent.com/AmiDug/BrazilPipeline/refs/heads/master/documents/xgb_feature_importance.png)

 Feature engineering was employed to merge features together to create better correlations.
 An example is the creation of a volume feature that combined the length, height and width of a product.
 The volume feature turned out to be highly correlated to price.
-There were also some features that were clear example of data leaks such as payment amount which will obviously be very highly correlated with the product price, the difference only consisting of shipment costs, these were removed.
+There were also some features that were clear examples of data leaks such as payment amount which will obviously be very highly correlated with the product price, the difference only consisting of shipment costs, these were removed.

 Four models were employed, a decision tree, random forest, XGBoost and a neutral network.